 Whey protein is a key ingredient in many type of protein shakes, bars, and snacks.
 The problem is that not all whey protein is created equal.
-Some are made from concentrate, which are high in lactose.
+Some are made from concentrates, which are high in lactose.

 Whey protein isolate has less lactose, which your body might digest more easily.
 Another option is to switch to nonmilk sources of protein powder, such as pea and soy.

 Also consider avoiding protein supplements that contain sugar alcohols, like sorbitol or mannitol.

 Add herbs to your diet